-How to install Guest Additions for Windows 10 on VirtualBox
+How to install Guest Additions for Windows 11 (or 10) on VirtualBox

 VirtualBox Guest Additions

-In other words, without the drivers, the virtual machine would perform slow, and many advanced features (such as the ability to change the screen resolution, control transparency, mouse support, etc.) won’t be available or work correctly.
+In addition, the tool includes time synchronization between the host and guest, shared clipboard, drag-and-drop support, and automated logging for troubleshooting.
+Without these drivers, the virtual machine would have limited capabilities, significantly affecting overall performance, and many advanced features (such as the ability to change the screen resolution, control transparency, mouse support, etc.) wouldn’t be available or work correctly.

-In this guide, you will learn the steps to install the VirtualBox drivers on Windows 10.
+In this guide, I’ll outline the steps to install the VirtualBox drivers on a virtual machine regardless of the version of Windows.

-To install the Guest Additions on a Windows 10 virtual machine, use these steps:
+To install the Guest Additions on a Windows 10 or Windows 11 virtual machine, use these steps:

 2. Right-click the virtual machine, select the Start submenu, and choose the Normal Start option.